pdebuyl/euroscipy_document/budget.rst

 ========

 Catering for lunches and coffee breaks is provided.
-On the basis of previous editions, we plan about 19.000 euros for lunches and coffee breaks for days one to four.
+On the basis of previous editions, we plan about 30 euros per participant per day for lunches.

 Local costs
 ===========